manpreetsnehra/openssl-CA-formula/README.md

     - host0.example.com      #hosts/user for which you want to generate signed certificate

 revokecert:
+  - revoke: False #Whether to revoke any certificates or not.
   - fqdn:
     - host0.example.com      # hosts/user for which you want to revoke the certificate